cloudmailin/docs.cloudmailin.com/content/features/spam_filtering.md

 #### Full Description

-For even more detauls it's possible to include the SpamAssasin table report.
+For even more detauls it's possible to include the SpamAssassin table report.

 The description field will contain additional information about